-District elections are usually held every three years out of four, at which a third of councillors are elected.
-In the fourth year the County Council elections are held.
+Tandridge District Council is made up of 42 councillors, democratically elected to look after the interests of their local communities and the district as a whole.
+District elections are usually held three years out of four, with a third of councillors elected in each of these years.
+In the fourth year, Surrey County Council elections are held.

-Councillors are appointed to a number of committees and sub-committees.
-They also represent the Council on many local organisations.
+Councillors are appointed to committees and sub-committees and also represent the Council on many local organisations.

 Leader of the Council

-The Council has a Leader, a councillor from the majority party or administration, who acts as principal spokesperson on Council issues and policies and works closely with the Chief Executive.
+The Leader is a councillor from the majority party who acts as principal spokesperson on Council matters and works closely with the Chief Executive.